finos/perspective/docs/md/js.md

-Otherwise, you'll need to configure your `webpack.config.js` to handle these `perspective` assets correctly.  ~`@finos/perspective-webpack-plugin` itself uses a combination of `worker-loader` and `file-loader`, which can be easily modified as needed:
+Otherwise, you'll need to configure your `webpack.config.js` to handle these `perspective` assets correctly.  ~`@finos/perspective-webpack-plugin` itself uses a combination of `worker-loader` and `file-loader` (or `arraybuffer-loader` to inline the contents of this file as a base64-encoded string), which can be easily modified as needed:

 ```javascript
 module.exports = {